 5. Public Transportation

-Most cities have the orderly network of transportation and the signs are written in English.
+Most cities have an orderly network of transportation and the signs are written in English.
 The 4 major cities (Seoul, Daejeon, Busan, Daegu, Gwangju) offer a very convenient subway network and major tourist attractions and destinations are easily accessible.
 In Seoul, it is better to take the subway than bus or taxi because of the traffic jam.

 Korea is an incredibly safe country!
 Many of the convenience stores and cafes are open 24/7 and the streets are bright and busy until late at night.